codemann8/alttpr_codetracker_codemann8/README.md

 - In Entrance Rando, there are 8 Dropdown icons, indicating the 8 possible locations you can find thru a dropdown entrance.
 These can be used to mark the dropdowns you have found so you are aware of what is left to find.
 There is also a Dam icon, to indicate if the dam has been drained, this is used to indicate access to Swamp Palace and the item on the Overworld.
 - The Map area features a `Dungeon` tab, which shows all the dungeon rooms in the game.
 This is intended to be used for Door Rando to mark rooms of as you find them.
 - In Entrance Rando modes, it is recommended to enable the `Gear -> Tracking -> Always Allow Chest Manipulation` option, which allows you to mark off entrances you find in areas you don't have logical access to but find thru a connecting tunnel.
+- In Entrance Rando modes, it is recommended to use another tracker in conjunction with this one to note which entrances are useful.
+An example of a tracker is [CodeTracker](https://zelda.codemann8.com/ertracker/tracker.php), a browser-based tracker which features a broadcast view or a link that can be shared with viewers.

 #### Broadcast View
 - Maps are included on Broadcast View by default as it helps with putting as much info on your stream so viewers ask less questions about what you have or haven't done yet.
 The colored dots have been made bigger compared to other LttP packages so they are better visible to viewers.
 If you wish to not have maps shown on your Broadcast View, please see the Customization section below.